-If you are a bona fide primary producer and have animals grazing your paddocks as part of farming operations throughout the fire season and the grass is grazed to a height of 50mm or less, you may be able to apply for a variation to fire management requirements.
+If you are a bona fide primary producer and have animals grazing your paddocks as part of farming operations throughout the fire season and the grass is grazed to a height of 50mm or less, you can apply for a Variation to Fire Management Requirements.

 I have recently purchased a property and I was not aware of the fire management requirements.
 What do I do?

-If you have recently purchased a property and you are unable to comply with the requirements contained in the Notice by the due date, please contact the City of Albany Ranger Team.
+If you have recently purchased a property and you are unable to comply with the requirements contained in the Notice by the due date, please contact the City of Albany Rangers on 6820 3999.

 Can you recommend a fire break contractor?